-With the release of Chrome OS 80, Google has finally brought the ability to install Android apps on Chromebook without Developer Mode.
+Following the recent announcement, Google has finally brought the ability to install Android apps on Chromebook without Developer Mode.
 This is truly great and path-breaking for both developers as well as the Chrome OS enthusiast community.
-You can finally install Android APKs that are not available on the Play Store, and for that, you don’t have to sacrifice your security.
-However, keep in mind, you will at least have to move from Stable to the Dev channel of updates.
-So without any delay, let’s go ahead and learn how to sideload Android APKs on Chrome OS.
+You can finally install Android APKs on your Chromebook which are not available on the Play Store, and for that, you don’t have to sacrifice your security.
+So without any delay, let’s go ahead and learn how to sideload Android apps on Chromebook.

-Sideload Android Apps on Chromebook Without Developer Mode
+Sideload Android Apps on Chromebook without Developer Mode in 2021

 2. After setting up Linux, open Settings again and navigate to Linux -> Develop Android Apps -> Enable the toggle for ADB Debugging.
 Now, restart your Chromebook and an ADB prompt will come up after the reboot.
 Click on “Allow” and you are done.

 Note: In case, ADB toggle is not turning on then you will have to reset your Chromebook.
-A similar thing happened with our machine as well and powerwashing the Chromebook resolved the issue.
+A similar thing happened with our machine and power washing the Chromebook resolved the issue.

 4. After the installation, run the below command to connect the Android system with Linux on Chrome OS.
 Remember, your Chromebook should be connected to a WiFi network for this to work.